Estimating Cross-validatory Predictive P-values with Integrated Importance Sampling for Disease Mapping Models

-where the probabilities are based on the LOOCV predictive mass or density function for $y_{i}$:
+where the LOOCV predictive mass or density function for $y_{i}$ is:

-When $y_{i}$ are continuous, \citet{marshall2007identifying} gives a proof that the LOOCV predictive p-value~\eqref{eqn:ppv} has a uniform(0,1) distribution when the distribution used to compute the p-value is indeed the true distribution generating $\by\wi\obs$.

-Actual LOOCV requires $n$ Markov chain simulations (each may use multiple parallel chains), one for each validation unit.
+Actual LOOCV requires $n$ Markov chain fittings (each may use multiple parallel chains), one for each observation.
 It is very time consuming, especially when the model is complex and $n$ is fairly large.
-Therefore, we are interested in approximating the expectation in~\eqref{eqn:ppv} for each testing observation $i=1,\ldots, n$ with samples of $(\btheta, \bb\wi)$ obtained with a single MCMC simulation based on the full data set; that is, with samples drawn from the full data posterior $\QpostfnoM$~\eqref{eqn:jointfull}.
+Therefore, we are interested in estimating the expectation in~\eqref{eqn:ppv} for each testing observation $i=1,\ldots, n$ with samples of $(\btheta, \bb\wi)$ obtained with a single MCMC fitting based on the full data set; that is, with samples drawn from the full data posterior $\QpostfnoM$~\eqref{eqn:jointfull}.